SymfonyCasts/api-platform/sfcasts/ep3-custom-data/dto-update-problems.md

 Our `CheeseListingInput` DTO now works to create *new* listings, but it does *not* work for updates.
 The reason is simple: our data transformer always creates *new* `CheeseListing` objects.
-What we *really* need to do is query for an existing `CheeseListing` object from the database if this is an update.
+What we *really* need to do is query for an existing `CheeseListing` object from the database when the operation is an update.

-And... doing this as pretty easy!
+And... doing this is pretty easy!
 When we make a put request - or really, *any* item operation - API Platform *already* queries for the underlying `CheeseListing` entity object.
-We just need to use *that* in our transformer.
+We just need to *use* that in our transformer.
 How?
-API Platform puts that `CheeseListing` into the *context*.
+API Platform puts the current "item" for an item operation - the `CheeseListing` entity in this case - onto the *context*.

 ## Fetching the Entity from the Context

-So... where *does* API Platform put the `CheeseListing` object after it queries for it?
-Check it out: if `isset($context[])` and look for a special key:
+Check it out: say if `isset($context[])` and look for a special key:
 `AbstractItemNormalizer::OBJECT_TO_POPULATE`.
-Oh, but let me fix my syntax.
+Let me fix my syntax.

-This is actually a feature that's part of Symfony's serializer.
-Normally, if you deserialize some JSON into an object, the serializer will create a *new* object.
+This is relates to a feature that's part of *Symfony's* serializer.
+And...
+I'm being a bit lazy.
+The constant *actually* lives on one of AbstractItemNormalizer's parent classes: `AbstractNormalizer` from Symfony.
+Feel free to reference that class instead.

-But if you want it to update an *existing* object, you need to pass that object on this key in the context when deserializing.
-The serializer will notice it and use it.
+Anyways, normally, when you deserialize JSON into an object, the serializer creates a *new* object.
+But if you want it to update an *existing* object, you can tell the serializer to do that by passing that object on *this* key of the `$context`.

-In the case of an input DTO, the `OJBECT_TO_POPULATE` is *actually* the underlying `CheeseListing` object.
+In the case of an input DTO, the `OBJECT_TO_POPULATE` is *actually* the underlying `CheeseListing` object.
 So we can say `$cheeseListing = ` and I'll copy that long `$context` and paste it here.
 Else, copy and move up the `$cheeseListing = new CheeseListing()` line.

 That's it!
-Notice this means that the title *can't* be updated: if the user sent that field on a PUT request, we *can't* change it on the final `CheeseListing` because the *only* way to *set* that on a `CheeseListing` is via the constructor.
+Notice that this means the title *can't* be updated: if the user sent that field on a PUT request, we *can't* change it on the final `CheeseListing` because the *only* way to *set* title on `CheeseListing` is via the constructor.
 There is no `setTitle()` method.

 And... that was actually *already* the case before!
 The `title` field was *never*